ZemouriZemouri/fullstack_containerized_manager/README.md

-CONTAINERIZATION WITH TERRAFORM
+# FULLSTACK CONTAINERIZATION WITH TERRAFORM

-# Introduction
+## Introduction
 This project is based on GitHub-repo:

 https://github.com/dhomi/fullstack_conteinerized

+- A scenario:
+As a DevOps specialist
+I would like to use an IaC tool
+In order to manage my complete fullstack container environment/infrastructure

 ## How-To
 1) Install / start Docker Desktop